Written Statement under CPC

 • It should not exceed the limits of the pecuniary jurisdiction of the court.

-• Counter-claim is considered as cross-suit. it enables the court to announce the judgement on the simple suit and counter-claim.
+• Counter-claim is considered a cross-suit. it enables the court to announce the judgement on the simple suit and counter-claim.

-• In the case of counter-claim, the court provides the time period to the plaintiff to file a written statement
+• In the case of counter-claim, the court provides the period for the plaintiff to file a written statement

 • The counter-claim is treated as a plaint and all the necessary rules of the plaint shall apply on the counter-claim.